Abeyoo/Final-ID8/replit.md

-# Skill Link Student Development Platform
+# Thinkle Student Development Platform

 ## Overview
 A comprehensive student development platform that helps students with career assessment, skill development, team collaboration, and opportunities discovery.
 The platform features a modern React frontend with Express backend, designed for high school students to explore their potential and connect with peers.